How To Cook A Rotisserie Pig

 Cooking a rotisserie pig is no small undertaking.
+It’s a heavy duty work.
 Whether this is your first time cooking a rotisserie pig or you are a seasoned rotisserie pig expert, it always helps to have a guide to follow.
-With the right instructions, a lot of patience, and a whole bunch of hungry guests, you’ll have a successful pig roast!
+With the right instructions, a lot of patience, and a whole bunch of hungry guests, you’ll have a successful pig roast using the rotisserie grill!

 How Much Pig Per Person?

 Keep in mind that a 100 lb pig does not necessarily product 100lbs of edible meat.
 The actual amount of meat that is edible after you are done cooking the rotisserie pig is actually much smaller.
-A general rule of thumb is that after all is said and done you will get to eat about 40% of the total weight of your cooked rotisserie pig.
+A general rule of thumb is that after all is said and done you will get to eat about 40% of the total weight of your whole pig rotisserie.

 To make the math easy, that means that a 100 lb pig would result in approximately 40 lbs of roasted pig meat.
 With your average guest normally eating just over about a half pound of meat, you could expect the resulting 40 lbs of meat to feed about 65-66 guests.